Steveineiter/Bachelor_Thesis/DOCUMENTATION.md

 ## Table of contents
 1. Overview
-2. Instagram Crawler
+2. Instagram Scraper
    1. Important Files and Directories
    2. How to install and run it
-3. Twitter Crawler
+3. Twitter Scraper

-# For each crawler:
-2. Important Directories / Files
+   1. Important Files and Directories
-3. How to install / run it
+   2. How to install and run it
-4. Tweak-able constants
-5. Other explanations

 ## 1.)
 Overview